OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 the cost of a 30second delay, see https://build.sigfox.com/backend-callbacks-and-api#callbacks for more.

-To achive this, we must first create a callback configuration at SigFox using the API.
+To achive this, OS2IoT must first create a callback configuration at SigFox using the API.

-The callback is defined for one DeviceType, which means that we will either have to implement one callback for all devices or one for each application in OS2IoT.
+The callback is defined for one DeviceType, which means that OS2IoT will either have to implement one callback for all devices or one for each application in OS2IoT.
 Though they can be registered to the same URL.